 Because of the steps outlined above, the Scheduling Optimizer takes longer per student than regular scheduling.
+The page must remain open for the process to continue.
 The Optimizer can be paused by pressing the Pause button.
 When the Pause button is pressed, the current student being analyzed is completed and then the process will pause.
 Push the Optimize Schedules button to resume processing students.

 No new conflicts will be created by this process.
 Once complete, the process is intended to result in fewer rejected course requests and an increased number of completely scheduled students.